robwelan/screen.js/README.md

 to force the vertical alignment of your content.
 It might work.
 It might not.
 Give it a go.
 The framework you are using may have a vertical alignment class by-the-way (use that first, then try this one, and you're still experiencing a fail, build your own for your situation in your custom css file.

 ##JavaScript
-Screen creates a Window Object called ##STS##
+Screen creates a Window Object called <strong>sts</strong>.

 ###sfs.preloader
 Defaults to <strong>#pre-loader</strong>.
 You can create a ```<screen id="pre-loader">```, and Screen will launch with that preloader.
 Keep reading for 'how'.

 ###sfs.home
-Defaults to "#home".
-You need to create a <screen id="home">.
+Defaults to <strong>#home</strong>.
+You need to create a ```<screen id="home">```.
 Otherwise, no screen will load in your interface.

 ###sfs.autoLaunch(pre-loader)
 Set 'pre-loader' to **true** if you want the pre-loader to launch first.
 Otherwise set to **false** if you want to launch directly to the home page.
 You may need to put this command into a window.setTimeout in order to allow the device to initialize enough.
 PhoneGap can be funny.

 ###sfs.start(JSON)
 JSON is optional.
 An example of use:

     {"no-network": true, "no-geolocation": false}

 You will need to build code to create your JSON.
 If a variable is **true**, your App will be directed to load the screen with the ID to the left of it.
 In the case above, your App should load the <screen id="no-network">.
       If you have a double-whammy, the first **true** option will load (only).
 Yeah, if there are multiple errors generated, it could take your user a while to work through the error screens that are generated.

       If an error is generated, it's recommended providing a button with the action of 'window.sfs.forceRestart()'.